Tho85/Muut-Button/firmware/README.md

 A firmware for ATtiny85 microcontrollers that can mute/unmute and hang up calls in video conferencing sofware.

-## Overview

-This firmware emulates a USB HID Telephony device with buttons and status LEDs.
-When attaching a hardware button, it can be used to mute/unmute and hang up calls in video conferencing software.
-The built-in LED (or an optional RGB LED ring) visualizes the current mute/unmute/call state.

-The firmware presents itself as a generic HID device to the host PC and can be used in video conferencing software like Google Meet without the need for additional software, extensions etc.

 ## Features

 The firmware emulates the following usages according to the USB HID specification (see [HID Usage Tables](https://usb.org/sites/default/files/hut1_4.pdf)):